pedrocampeloa/api_camara/README.md

 # api_camara
-Scrape open data of the Brazilian Chamber of Deputies
+Scrape open data of the Brazilian Chamber of Deputies.

 **camara_api** class collects information on the https://dadosabertos.camara.leg.br/api/v2/